|Lim Nee Soon|

-By 28 he was Manager of United Singapore Rubber Estates and later Sembawang Estates (a company formed by Dr. Lim Boon Keng and Lee Choon Guan).With enough savings and experience, he struck it on his to form Thong Aik Shop and eventually became a rubber baron and a "pineapple king" with over 6000 acres in Singapore and 20,000 acres in Malaya.
+At 28 years of age, he was the Manager of United Singapore Rubber Estates and later Sembawang Estates (a company formed by Dr. Lim Boon Keng and Mr. Lee Choon Guan).With enough savings and experience, he struck it on his own to form Thong Aik Shop and eventually became a rubber baron and a "pineapple king" with over 6000 acres in Singapore and 20,000 acres in Malaya.
 He was also a landbroker, rubber factory owner, merchant and propertier of Lim Nee Soon and Co.
-He together with other prominent Chinese pioneers had a hand in the founding of the following banks: Eastern United Assurance Co., Chinese Commercial Bank, Oversea-Chinese Bank and Oversea Assurance Co.
+He, together with other prominent Chinese pioneers had a hand in the founding of the following banks: Eastern United Assurance Co., Chinese Commercial Bank, Oversea-Chinese Bank and Oversea Assurance Co.

-Mr Lim Nee Soon together with Mr Teo Eng Hock and Mr Tan Chor Lam were the founders of Tung Meng Hui (Chinese Revolutionary League), Singapore branch.
-A society created to fund the revolt against the Qing Dynasty and create a free Republic of China with democratic ideals, T'ung Meng Hui was also the precursor to the Kuomintang branch or Movement of Malaya.
+Mr Lim Nee Soon, together with Mr Teo Eng Hock and Mr Tan Chor Lam were the founders of the Tung Meng Hui (Chinese Revolutionary League), Singapore branch.
+This was a society created to fund the revolt against the Qing Dynasty and create a free Republic of China with democratic ideals.
+T'ung Meng Hui was also the precursor to the Kuomintang branch or Movement of Malaya.

 |Sun Yat-Sen with the members of Tung Meng Hui.
 A young Nee Soon is seated on the right. |

 Teo Eng Hock is seated 2nd from the left.
 Tan Chor Nam is 3rd from the left.

 |State funeral of Mr Lim Nee Soon in Nanking, China.|

 picture shows Mr Lim Nee Soon's silver casket and inscriptions on the side that highlights his